 However, this proposal entails some difficulties in interpretation of the latter two attestations, compelling Renou (XIII 82) to trace vánanvati to vána- in stanza 8 102.9, and Oldenberg (1912: 57 n.
 3) to read in both occurrences vánanvatī instead of vánanvati.

 b- Thus there is room for the hypothesis that we have here a verb form (cf. also Böhtlingk-Roth 1855-1875: 669-670) vánanu-, which appears in the first three attestations in the present participle and in the last two in the indicative present, 3rd person singular, with svádhiti- as subject.
 This interpretative proposal calls for further consideration on how such a verb form came about.

-· Pischel (Pischel-Geldner 1889-1901: III §22, 198-204) conjectures a denominative from *vananú- = rad. van + -anu- suffix, in analogy with krandanú nadanú nabhanú vibhañjanú and, starting from “auf etwas losgehen” as Grundbedeutung of the verb van- proposes translation of the two attestations with “fällt”, conjecturing a semantic shift recalling the shift Schmidt proposed for the Avestan verb van-; this hypothesis was previously mentioned in analysis of the desiderative forms of the verb root, precisely on account of the outward movement they also seemed to show.
+Pischel-Geldner (1889-1901: III §22, 198-204) conjectures a denominative from *vananú- = rad. van + -anu- suffix, in analogy with krandanú nadanú nabhanú vibhañjanú and, starting from “auf etwas losgehen” as Grundbedeutung of the verb van- proposes translation of the two attestations with “fällt”, conjecturing a semantic shift recalling the shift Schmidt proposed for the Avestan verb van-; this hypothesis was previously mentioned in analysis of the desiderative forms of the verb root, precisely on account of the outward movement they also seemed to show.

-· Another morphological hypothesis may lie in contemplating a verb formation beginning directly from the root van- in which the suffix of the stem of the present is “doubled”, or rather using both the suffixes with which the two stems of the present of the basic level root, and so conjecturing a form *van- a- no/nu-.
+Another morphological hypothesis may lie in contemplating a verb formation beginning directly from the root van- in which the suffix of the stem of the present is “doubled”, or rather using both the suffixes with which the two stems of the present of the basic level root, and so conjecturing a form *van- a- no/nu-.

-Surveying the range of possibilities we are faced with like a map, almost, there is clearly no decisive evidence in favour of either of the hypotheses.
+Surveying the range of possibilities we are faced with a map, there is almost no clear, decisive evidence in favour of either of the hypotheses.
 The translations of the five passages given above follow, in the case of the first three stanzas, the hypothesis that here, at the semantic level, we have a parallel, extended form of vanvan-, while for the last two support is found in the hypothesis argued by Pischel (ibid.), with which, from the semantic point of view, the hypothesis argued in this work shows some affinity.
-What appears evident in the last two attestations, which are moreover the most difficult to explain, is the choice made by the poet to use the root van- / vani-, a choice that must surely depend on an evocative intention, through paronomasia exploiting the homophonic connection between the verb and noun roots.
+What appears evident in the last two attestations, which are moreover the most difficult to explain, is the choice made by the poet to use the root van-/vani-, a choice that must surely depend on an evocative intention, through paronomasia exploiting the homophonic connection between the verb and noun roots.

 Analysing this last group of derivatives, a significant stumbling block lies, as we have seen, in the difficulty in detecting decisive evidence to determine the meaning.
 With regard to the first two substantives, the fact that the attestations are isolated cases is crucial, leaving no room for comparison.
 Turning, then, to the other two derivatives, what we seem to have here is the intention to expand the word with a number of suffixes, as we began to see in the case of vánīvan.
 In the case of vánanvat-, this intention combines with the evocative play previously noted in the use of the adjective vanín- which, quite explicitly, is also present among the attestations of the verb root.
 Let us take a stanza that seems to be a perfect example: in 6.6.3, in fact, the image is of fire eating wood and the poet uses the two homophonic roots to create with juxtaposition of vánā and vananti, that phonetic play we discuss before, here even more readily to be appreciated.